cockroachdb/docs/v20.1/admin-ui-jobs-page.md

 ## Job details

-Click any description on the [job list](#job-list) to see the full SQL statement that created the job.
+Click any description on the [jobs list](#jobs-list) to see the full SQL statement that created the job.

 The job ID, creation time, users, and status are also shown.